neurobioinfo/seganalysis/README.md

 module load java/11.0.2
 cd ${SPARK_HOME}; ./sbin/start-master.sh
 ```

 #### Step 2: Generate annotated file
 Run [VEP](https://useast.ensembl.org/info/docs/tools/vep/script/vep_tutorial.html) to generate the annotated file.

 #### Step 3:  Create table matrix
-In the first step initialize the hail and import your vcf file and write it as matrix table, the matrix table is a data structure to present the genetic data as matrix.
+Next, initialize the hail and import your vcf file and write it as a matrix table, the matrix table is a data structure to present the genetic data as a matrix.
 In the below, we import the vcf file and write it as `MatrixTable`, then read your matrix table.
-For tutorial, we add a data to test the pipeline [https://github.com/The-Neuro-Bioinformatics-Core/seganalysis/test].
-The pipline is explained using this dataset.
+For the tutorial, we add data to test the pipeline [https://github.com/The-Neuro-Bioinformatics-Core/seganalysis/test].
+The pipeline is explained using this dataset.

 The following code imports VCF as a MatrixTable:
 ```